tarekziade/blog/entries/pythoneers.rst

   a specific group of people.

-Of course, this raises some issues, like the fact that it could be used by commercial companies to do send some unsollicited e-mails like recruiting e-mails, or simple spams.
+Of course, this raises some issues, like the fact that it could be used by commercial companies to send some unsollicited e-mails like recruiting e-mails, or simple spams.
 But people are already used to deal with this as soon as they have a public life.